Seniors with low vision or disabilities can still enjoy reading

 - Professional librarians (in some cases)

-How to sign up for NLS books
+How to Sign Up for NLS Books

-If you’d prefer to speak to a local librarian, call 1-888-NLS-READ (1-888-657-7323) toll free.
+To speak with a local librarian, call 1-888-NLS-READ (1-888-657-7323) toll-free.
 Your call will be connected to a participating library near you.

 Irecieveaudiobooksinthemail.Iwouldliketrecieveonmyipad.Thankyou.